Rosemary Oil for Hair Growth: 2021 Guide

 This is not unique to the field of alternative medicine, however.
 After all, few if any fields exist where all the experts agree.

-Moreover, lack of universal agreement need not be off-putting or suggestive that there are no answers to be found.
+Moreover, the lack of universal agreement need not be off-putting or suggestive that there are no answers to be found.

 The intent of this article is not to declare who is right and who is wrong about the effectiveness of rosemary oil for hair growth.